gsmteixeira/Photo-z-PDFs-Autoencoder-/README.md

 ## Steps:
 Run AUTOENCODER_training.py to train the AE model.

-Navigate through the analysis.ipynb to make compare the decoded results with the results from the MDN model and the spec-z.
+Navigate through the analysis.ipynb to compare the decoded results with the results from the MDN model, and the spec-z.

 ## Reference
 https://arxiv.org/abs/2408.15243v1